"Mysterious Linguistic Circles"

 ARRIVAL has very little foul language, very little violence (which is mostly off screen) and no sex, but there’s a lot of romance between Louise and Ian.
 It’s an extremely intellectual movie.
 The strong caution is not for ARRIVAL’s linguistic or semantic elements, but for an eclectic worldview that, despite some positive moral elements, seems to foreclose the hope of eternal life in the Kingdom of God with Jesus Christ.

+ARRIVAL is a very well made, beautifully crafted science fiction movie about coming into contact with aliens who give humans the gift of a new language.
+The story’s structure is cyclical, focusing on a female linguist named Louise Banks who tries to use her skills to communicate with the aliens.
+Working with their language changes Louise and gives her definite premonitions of a tragedy that will affect her future marriage and her daughter.
+Meanwhile, when a miscommunication may lead to war with the aliens, Louise takes a tremendous risk but discovers more about herself.
 ARRIVAL is a subtle movie that at its heart is about Louise versus herself, dealing with the foreshadowing of grief and her own alienation.
 Death is also a theme undergirding the whole movie.
 Even though the movie reveals the story’s ending from the beginning, the movie still captivates.
 ARRIVAL has very little foul language or violence and no lewd content.
 It’s an extremely intellectual movie.
 MOVIEGUIDE® advises strong caution for ARRIVAL’s eclectic, dubious worldview that, despite some positive moral elements, dismisses the hope of eternal life with Jesus Christ.